Identify how, why and when you may need help with your comprehensive financial planning—and how and when to get it

 Needless to say, there are plenty of scenarios in which having sound advice from a professional can help guide you through these various situations.
 Learning all you can about everything finance is a very prudent and admirable thing to undertake, but this doesn’t change the fact that we can surely never know it all, and having the wisdom of an experienced professional on our side is an invaluable thing.

 Tying it all in

-It goes without saying that there are reasons ranging from big to small to consider bringing a financial planner into your life.
-It might be something as simple as help planning for college, or as convoluted as a massive real estate business, but the goal of both is the same, to lighten the burden on you and ensure a high-quality financial outcome.
+There are reasons ranging from big to small to consider when bringing a financial planner into your life.
+It might be something as simple as help planning for college or as convoluted as complex investment holdings such as real estate or angel investing, but both goals are to lighten the burden on you and ensure a high-quality financial outcome.